ibrahimabdulrasaq/Healthcare-Database-Analysis-Sql/README.md

-# Healthcare Database Analysis - Deeptech Ready
+# Healthcare Database Analysis - Deeptech

 This repository contains a MySQL healthcare database project that demonstrates how to: